mth/yeti/doc/reference.rst

 the evaluation of the Expression must result in a structure value, and for each structure field in the StructArg the identifier used as a value is bound to the actual corresponding field value in the evaluation result.
-The bound expression type is unified with a structure type where required member set contains each field from the StructArg, with the field types used for the corresponding created bindings.
+The bound expression type is unified with an open structure type where required member set contains each field from the StructArg, with the field types used for the corresponding created bindings.

 Self-binding lambda expression
 ---------------------------------